-Local artificial turf regulation.
-In response to the authority provided in current law allowing local governments to restrict the type of drought-tolerant landscaping, synthetic grass or artificial turf that can be installed on residential property, some local jurisdictions, such as the City of Glendale, have excluded the installation of artificial or synthetic turf from their turf replacement rebate program because it does not meet specified sustainability goals.
+In response to this restriction authority, some local jurisdictions, such as the City of Glendale, have excluded the installation of artificial or synthetic turf from their turf replacement rebate program because it does not meet specified sustainability goals.
 Others, such as the City of Millbrae, have enacted a temporary moratorium on the use of artificial turf and synthetic grass to allow City staff time to develop and prepare a permanent ordinance prescribing landscape standards, specifications, and a process for regulating installation methods.